CaptainCrowbar/prion-lib/rs-core/string.md

 * `U8string` **`operator""_doc`**`(const char* p, size_t n)`

-The `""_doc` literal trims leading and trailing empty lines, and removes any common leading indentation from all non-empty lines.
+The `""_doc` literal removes a leading line feed if present, adds a trailing one if not present, and removes any common leading indentation from all non- empty lines.
 Tab indentation is converted to 4 spaces.

 Example: